liuxy10/lspi-python/docs/source/index.rst

 The basis functions all inherit from the abstract base class :class:`lspi.basis_functions.BasisFunction`.
 This class provides the minimum interface for a basis function.
 Instances of this class may contain specialized fields and methods.
-There are a handful of basis function classes provided in this package including: :class:`lspi.basis_functions.FakeBasis`, :class:`lspi.basis_functions.ExactBasis`, :class:`lspi.basis_functions.OneDimensionalPolynomialBasis`, and :class:`lspi.basis_functions.RadialBasisFunction`.
+There are a handful of basis function classes provided in this package including: :class:`lspi.basis_functions.DummyBasis`, :class:`lspi.basis_functions.ExactBasis`, :class:`lspi.basis_functions.OneDimensionalPolynomialBasis`, and :class:`lspi.basis_functions.RadialBasisFunction`.
 See each class for its respective construction parameters and how the basis is calculated.
 You can also implement your own BasisFunctions by inheriting from the BasisFunction class and implementing